- Prepare for the loss of body language.

 - Have some notes or your CV to hand.

 Don’t have pages and pages available for you to shuffle through because the interviewer will probably be able to hear them.
-If you have a cue card or two or your CV it should help to jog your memory when it blank.
+If you have a cue card or your CV it should help to jog your memory when it blank.

 - Stand in a place with decent signal